EDUC5633 Quantitative Inquiry

 - Students are able to (1) critically analyse reports from assessment and evaluation studies in education and the social sciences; (2) identify appropriate techniques for the analysis of quantitative data; and (3) interpret and present the results of such analyses in an appropriate format.

-- Typically this unit is assessed in the following ways: (1) analysis of SPSS draft and (2) final analysis of SPSS real data print-outs.
+- Indicative assessments in this unit are as follows: (1) analysis of SPSS draft and (2) final analysis of SPSS real data print-outs.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.